ClickCease

 In this blog, we provide a step-by-step guide on how to report medical billing fraud and potentially receive a whistleblower award.

+What happens when you report Medicare fraud?
 The first step is to speak with a whistleblower law firm.
 If you intend to blow the whistle on Medicare Fraud, or Medicaid Fraud as an insider, the False Claims Act statute could provide you with a whistleblower award up to 30%, if you know of systemic fraud against an insurance company in Illinois or California, you could receive up to 50% as a whistleblower reward.
 The key is you need to blow the whistle the right way.

 Counterintuitively, if you report the fraud directly to the government it could complicate your ability to collect a whistleblower award at the end of the matter as you need to properly invoke the False Claims Act or California Insurance Claims Fraud Prevention Act for California insurance fraud or the Illinois Insurance Claims Fraud Prevention Act for Illinois.